"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 Astral Visitation: Monday, August 27, 2018

 I find myself adrift on a raft, floating over murky water.
 The air is thick with an otherworldly stillness, and though I know I need to leave this place, I can’t find the paddle.
-So, I simply float, surrounded by a shadowy forest—familiar, yet hauntingly unfamiliar.
+So, I just float, surrounded by a shadowy forest.
 Above me, stars pulsate like ancient beacons, each one an invitation, whispering of countless paths I could take.
-In the dream, I think to myself: So many choices.
-Which one is mine?

 Uncertainty grips me, and a wave of anxiety crashes over me, sharp as knives piercing my skin.
 I sense a presence pressing against my back, and without needing to turn, I know who it is.
-In that instant, lucidity washes over me—I am no longer merely dreaming.
+In that instant, lucidity washes over me.
+I am no longer merely dreaming.
 I turn to face him, and the scene dissolves.
-We are now suspended in a dimensionless void of blackness, a familiar setting for his visits.
+We are now suspended in a dimensionless blackness, a setting I've come recognize for his visits.

 Synchronicity, Creativity, and Dreams